QUICK ANSWER

 Students who are genuinely exceptional creative thinkers — not just well-prepared — should apply to Cooper Union.
 The application process is designed to identify precisely that quality, and well-prepared but creatively generic applicants consistently do not succeed regardless of their technical skill level.

-Parsons is a realistic target for a wider range of students, but still requires genuine creative investment and a thoughtful Parsons Challenge response.
-Students who treat Parsons as a safety school without investing seriously in the Challenge are regularly surprised by rejection.
+Parsons is a realistic target for a wider range of students, but still requires genuine creative investment and thoughtful responses to its two required essays.
+Students who treat Parsons as a safety school without investing seriously in the required essays are regularly surprised by rejection.

 A Note for Korean Students